 There are many different types or styles of yoga.
 They range from mild to more intense.
 Some of the more popular styles of yoga are:

 - Ashtanga or power yoga.
 This type of yoga offers a more demanding workout.
 In these classes, you quickly move from one posture to another.

 - Bikram or hot yoga.
 You do a series of 26 poses in a room heated to 95°F to 100°F (35°C to 37.8°C).
 The goal is to warm and stretch the muscles, ligaments, and tendons, and to purify the body through sweat.

 - Hatha yoga.
 This is sometimes a general term for yoga.
 It most often includes both breathing and postures.

 - Integral.
 A gentle type of yoga that may include breathing exercises, chanting, and meditation.

 - Iyengar.
 A style that places great attention to the precise alignment of the body.
 You may also hold poses for long periods of time.

 - Kundalini.
 Emphasizes the effects of breath on the postures.
-The goal is to free energy in the lower body so it can move upwards.
+The goal is to free energy in the lower body so it can move upward.